 Crom Estate

 Set on the shores of Upper Lough Erne in County Fermanagh, Crom is one of Ireland's most important nature conservation areas.
 Wild deer, pine marten, red squirrels and many rare species including butterflies can all be found on the estate.
 Also inhabiting the surrounding area are all eight species of native bats and an outstanding array of rare lichens.
 The 2,000 acre demesne contains ancient woodland, tranquil islands, estate cottages and Old Crom Castle, all linked by the breathtakingly beautiful landscape designed by W.S.Gilpin in the 19th century.
 Enjoy an inspirational walk through the woodland and along the nature trails, where you can also enjoy spectacular views from the water by boat or canoe.
 If you are enjoying a boating holiday along the Shannon-Erne Waterway there is a jetty for boats to stop at.
-On the estate itself there are historic buildings, holiday cottages, glamping pods and a campsite.
+On the estate itself there are historic buildings, holiday cottage accommodation.

 **On weekdays it is not necessary to pre-book your visit.
 At busier times, like weekends, booking is recommended to guarantee entry**